The Truth about Tap Water

 - Additives: Water treatment plants add a variety of chemical agents to disinfect water.
 Chlorine is the most commonly used but is not properly removed.
 Fluoride is another common additive.

-- Radioactive Substances” Radioactive minerals and radioactive gas can be present in tap water.
+- Radioactive Substances Radioactive minerals and radioactive gas can be present in tap water.

 - Pitcher-Style Filter/Refrigerator Filters provide minimal purification.
+Most of these do not remove a significant amount of tap water contaminants.

 - Ion Exchange Filter is highly effective at removing dissolved salts and “softening” water.